bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 ### Purpose (`purpose`) <a name="purpose"></a>

-This is a summary of the intentions for which the dataset was developed, and is an optional field.
+This is a summary of the intentions for which the dataset was developed.
 + To provide a complete picture into the nature of the record and resources, it is encouraged to provide some text before publishing so consumers will understand the purpose of and how to use the published data.

 [RETURN TO TOP][1]

 ### Data quality (`data_quality`) <a name="data-quality"></a>

-This is descriptive text that can include information about issues, completeness, consistency, etc., and is an optional field.
+This is descriptive text that can include information about issues, completeness, consistency, etc.
 + To provide a complete picture into the record's quality, it is encouraged to provide some text before publishing so consumers will understand the data quality of the published data.

 [RETURN TO TOP][1]

 ### Data lineage (`lineage_statement`) <a name="data-lineage"></a>

-This is information about the events or source data used in constructing the data, and is an optional field.
+This is information about the events or source data used in constructing the data.
-+ To provide a complete picture into the record's source data, it si encouraged to provide some text before publishing so consumers will understand the underlying source of the published data.
++ To provide a complete picture into the record's source data, it is encouraged to provide some text before publishing so consumers will understand the underlying source of the published data.

 [RETURN TO TOP][1]

 ### Related links (`more_info`) <a name="related-links"></a>

-This is additional information (one or more references) to support the dataset or the pubishing organization, and the fields are an optional set of fields.
+This is additional information (one or more references) to support the dataset or the publishing organization.
 + **Title of web asset**
-   + Allows description text to notify what a link pertains to when the URL uses a Permalink, e.g., for CMS Lite pages, it is recommend to use the + Permalink, thus when pages are moved around the link is not broken.
+   + Allows description text to notify what a link pertains to when the URL uses a Permalink, e.g., for CMS Lite pages, it is recommend using the + Permalink, thus when pages are moved around the link is not broken.
 + **URL**
    + Any related web site URL's can be added here.